iamdanishaikh/Language-Translator/README.md

 # Language-Translator
-This is a very cool and easy langugage translator app written in Python.
+This is a very cool and easy language translator app written in Python.